The HRA Rule That Has Not Changed Since 1961 Just Changed

 Real Example: Kavya, Software Engineer in Bengaluru

 This is the key insight most articles miss: The new 50% metro rule only benefits you when Amount 2 (the percentage of basic salary) is the binding constraint in the three-way comparison.
-If your rent is low relative to your salary — specifically if rent minus 10% of basic is lower than 50% of basic — the metro upgrade makes no difference.
+If rent minus 10% of basic is lower than 50% of basic, the metro upgrade makes no difference.
 The rule change helps employees who pay high rent relative to their basic salary.
 For Kavya to benefit, she would need to either pay higher rent or have a lower basic salary.
 Use the HRA Calculator to instantly see which of the three amounts is your binding constraint.

 When the New 50% Rule Does Make a Real Difference